Hands (The Bear): Filming

 The scenes with White's Carmy and McHale's Fields were shot over "a single morning."
-Chicago's three-Michelin-star Grace restaurant played the role of Fields' restaurant in New York, which was initially implied to perhaps be Eleven Madison Park (EMP), and in season three is retconned into a wholly fictional (but similar) restaurant called Empire.
+Chicago's three-Michelin-star Grace restaurant played the role of Fields' restaurant in New York.

-Cinematographer Andrew Wehde began shooting the show with "Hands," taking over from pilot cinematographer Adam Newport-Berra.
+Editing

+Film editor Joanna Naugle told Gold Derby that the producers made a particular effort to endow Carmy's New York workplace with a stilted, defensive energy: "We had to set up a completely different atmosphere.
+We had to make it really quiet with a lot of digital motion to make it feel seamless."
+Editor Adam Epstein commented, "That transition out to the call 'Hands!
+Hands!
+Hands!' is one of my favorite turns in the whole series.
+From the gleaming white to this, the scuzzy kind of green, yellow."

 Music

 The episode included songs, such as "Have You Seen Me Lately?" by Counting Crows, and "Saint Dominic's Preview" by Van Morrison.
 Executive producer Josh Senior said that this was to show Richie and Carmy's contrasting personalities, "It felt like an opportunity to show Richie being vulnerable, and at the same time have the same song mean something totally different for Carmy."

-Release

-The episode, along with the rest of the season, premiered on June 23, 2022.